|

 Format and Size

-Most printers print at 8.5″ x 11″ or A4, so keep that in mind for sizing.
+Most printers print at 8.5″ x 11″ or A4, so consider that for sizing.
 Digital art prints should be available as high-quality JPGs.

 art print featuring ampersand in a floral design